weakish/docs-en/views/leanengine_webhosting_guide-node.md

 ```

 Options that LeanEngine will respect include:
-* `scripts.start` The command to start the project; the default is `node server.js`, which can be modified if you want to attach startup options to the node (such as `--es_staging`) or use other files as entry points.
+* `scripts.start` The command to start the project; the default is `node server.js`, which can be modified if you want to attach startup options to Node (such as `--es_staging`) or use other files as entry point.
-* `scripts.prepublish`will be run once at the end of the project build up; you can write the build commands such as `gulp build`can be written here.
+* `scripts.prepublish` will run once after the project is built; you can write build commands such as `gulp build` here.
-* `engines.node` specifies the required version of Node.js; for compatibility reasons, the default version is still the older 0.12, so it is recommended that you specify a higher version yourself.
-It is recommended to use the 8.x version for development, you can also set a `*`  which means you are always using the latest version of Node.js.
+* `engines.node` specifies the required version of Node.js; For compatibility, the default version is still 0.12, so it is recommended that you specify a higher version.
+8.x or above is recommended.
+You can also use `*`  to always use the latest version.
-* `dependencies`  for the dependencies project ; LeanEngine will use `npm install --production` during deployment to list all the dependencies here for you.
+* `dependencies`  for the project dependencies; LeanEngine will use `npm install --production` during deployment to install all the dependencies listed here.
 If a dependency has peerDependencies, please make sure they are also listed in `dependencies` (not `devDependencies`).

-* `devDependencies` The package that devDependencies depends on when developing the project; currently, LeanEngine does **not** install the dependencies here.
+* `devDependencies` The dependencies for development; currently, LeanEngine does **not** install modules in `devDependencies`.

-We suggest you write your own `package.json` with reference to our [project template](https://github.com/leancloud/node-js-getting-started/blob/master/package.json).
+We suggest that you create your own `package.json` using our [project template](https://github.com/leancloud/node-js-getting-started/blob/master/package.json) as reference.

-We also provide support for `package-lock.json` and `yarn.lock` :
+We also support `package-lock.json` and `yarn.lock` :

-- If your application directory contains `package-lock.json`, it will be installed as described in lock (requires Node.js 8.0 or higher).
+- If your application directory contains `package-lock.json`, dependencies will be installed according to versions in the file (requires Node.js 8.0 or higher).
-- If your application directory contains`yarn.lock`, then `yarn install` will be used instead of `npm install` to install dependencies (requires Node.js 4.8 and above).
+- If your application directory contains `yarn.lock`, then `yarn install` will be used instead of `npm install` to install dependencies (requires Node.js 4.8 and above).

-<div class="callout callout-info"> Note that `package-lock.json` and `yarn.lock` contain the URLs for download dependencies, so if you use the source of npmjs.org when generating the lock file, then the deployment on the Chinese node may be slower; On the contrary,  if you use the source of cnpmjs.org is during the build up, the deployment on the US nodes may be slower.
-If you don't want to use `package-lock.json` and `yarn.lock`, add them to `.gitignore` (Git deployment) or `.leanengineignore` (when the command line tool is deployed).</div>
+<div class="callout callout-info"> Note that `package-lock.json` and `yarn.lock` contain the URLs for downloading dependencies, so if you use npmjs.org as the source when generating the lock file, then deploying in China may be slower; On the other hand, if you use cnpmjs.org as source, the deploying outside China may be slower.
+If you don't want to use `package-lock.json` and `yarn.lock`, add them to `.gitignore` (Git deployment) or `.leanengineignore` (when using the command line tool to deploy).</div>
 {% endblock %}

 {% block supported_frameworks %}

-At this point, you have deployed a site that can be accessed from the external network to LeanEngine.
-Next, we will introduce more features and technical points to help you develop a website that meets your needs.
+At this point, you know how to deploy a site to LeanEngine that can be accessed on the Internet.
+Next, we will delve into the details of implementing specific features.

-## Access to the web framework
+## Integration with web frameworks

-If you are careful enough, you will find we have used a popular Node Web framework [express](http://expressjs.com/) in the `package.json` in the sample project.
+You might have noticed that we use the popular Node web framework [Express](http://expressjs.com/) in `package.json` in the sample project.

-The Node SDK provides integrated support for[express](http://expressjs.com/) and [koa](http://koajs.com/).
+The Node SDK provides integration for [Express](http://expressjs.com/) and [Koa](http://koajs.com/).

-If you already have a ready-made project using these two frameworks, simply load the middleware provided by the Node SDK into the current project by:
+To use one of those frameworks, first add the LeanEngine Node SDK to the project:

 ```sh
 npm install --save leanengine leancloud-storage
 ```

-The code for the reference and configuration is as follows:
+And configure it in your code:

 #### Express